song789jie/STC/README.md

 # Scalable Tactile Coding (STC)
 We currently offer a demo for the PyTorch implementation of "Scalable Tactile Coding" along with pretrained weights.
-Detailed training and evaluation procedures will be available soon.
+Detailed training and testing procedures will be available soon.

 # Demo:
     python ./stc_demo.py